Known issues when updating to UCS 4.2 with UVMM

 - live-migration from a UCS-4.1 (or older) system

-If possible, servers running the ‘KVM virtualization server’ app can simply stay on UCS 4.1 until Univention releases a fix for the UCS 4.2 QEMU version.
+Servers running the ‘KVM virtualization server’ app can simply stay on UCS 4.1 if the update of the KVM server is currently not possible.
 All features will remain functional when controlling virtual machies via UVMM.
 The server will have to be updated once the maintenance period for UCS 4.1 ends.

 - shutting down all virtual machines cleanly before performing the update